 In addition to the essential nuts and bolts like obtaining an academic degree and having adequate work experience in the critical area of expertise, there is an impressive number of different prerequisites:

 - Marketing Expertise in a unique range of functional capacities—lead generation, social media, content management, digital channel connections, product marketing, marketing research, marketing strategy, etc.

 - Key skills- creative thinking, copywriting and communications, problem-solving, analytical ability, attention to detail, and leadership skills.

 What Is a Marketing Consultant Salary?

-According to the marketing consultant salaries submitted to glassdoor, the yearly marketing consultant salaries based on years of experience, last updated as of September 2020, are as follows in the United States.
+According to salaries submitted to Glassdoor, the yearly marketing consultant salaries based on years of experience, last updated as of September 2020, are as follows in the United States.